-If your car is in a "covered accident," we'll pay for you to have a rental (up to your limits, typically up to $30-$50 per day) while your vehicle is in at the body shop.
-A covered accident is something we pay for and does not include routine maintenance.
+If your car is in a covered accident, we'll pay for a rental up to your policy’s limits (typically between $40-$60 per day) while your vehicle is at the body shop.
+A covered accident doesn't include routine maintenance.

 Custom parts and equipment value

-Custom parts and equipment (CPE) coverage will repair or replace items that you add on to your car, like a stereo, navigation system, custom wheels, or even a paint job.
-If it wasn't installed by the original manufacturer, then it's considered an after-market accessory that you'll want to insure.
+Custom parts and equipment (CPE) coverage can repair or replace items that you add to your car, like a stereo, navigation system, custom wheels, or even a paint job.
+If it wasn't installed by the original manufacturer, it's considered an after-market accessory that you'll want to insure.
 CPE coverage typically has a $5,000 limit.

 Deductible savings bank

-You can add our deductible savings bank feature, which will subtract $50 from your collision and comprehensive deductible for every claim-free policy period.
+You can add our deductible savings feature to your auto insurance policy, which subtracts $50 from your collision and comprehensive deductible for every claim-free policy period.
 Auto policy periods last six months.
+Learn about disappearing deductibles.

-Keep in mind that coverages, limits, and deductibles vary.
+Keep in mind that auto insurance coverages, limits, and deductibles vary.
 You'll get more information when you quote.
-All coverages subject to policy terms and conditions.
+All coverages are subject to policy terms and conditions.